 Skip to main content

-👉 The more people become proficient in living the Scrum values, the more successful the use of Scrum will be.
+👉 The more people become proficient in living the Scrum Values, the more successful the use of Scrum will be.

 Is there any impact of living (or not) the Scrum Values on the Artifacts...?
 And if so what would this impact possibly be...?

-The ScrumGuide states that each artifact contains a commitment to ensure it provides information that enhances transparency and focus against which progress can be measured.
+The Scrum Guide states that each artifact contains a commitment to ensure it provides information that enhances transparency and focus against which progress can be measured.

 • For the Product Backlog this commitment is the Product Goal.
-This implies that the Scrum Team Commits to put their efforts in the Product Backlog so that all stakeholders share the same understanding when looking at the Product Backlog, and that this transparency allows them to measure progress towards the Product Goal.
+This implies that the Scrum Team Commits to put their efforts in the Product Backlog so that all stakeholders share the same understanding when looking at the Product Backlog, and that this transparency allows them to measure progress toward the Product Goal.

 • Openness and Respect will support bringing this transparency.
 Being open to understand the users and respecting their points of views allows the team to build what is really needed.